PRECIOUS-Gold at 1-week high as Trump's Fed criticism weighs on dollar

 By Zandi Shabalala

-LONDON, Aug 21 (Reuters) - Gold rose to a one-week high on Tuesday as the dollar weakened after U.S President Donald Trump criticised the Federal Reserve for raising interest rates.
+LONDON, Aug 21 (Reuters) - Gold steadied after touching a one-week high on Tuesday as the dollar weakened after U.S President Donald Trump criticised the Federal Reserve for raising interest rates.

 A weaker dollar generally boosts the price of dollar-denominated gold.